 Step 3: Submit your profile to the pool

-Once you have submitted and validated all the information on your MyCIC profile, you can submit your profile to the pool.
+Once you have submitted and validated all the information on your MyCIC profile, you can submit your profile to your pool of choice.
 Double, triple check that all the information is correct, as you can't edit it after.
 Your profile must be completed within 60 days of starting it.
 You will remain in the pool for 1 year, unless you get an invite to submit your visa before then.

 It is free to submit your profile to the pool, and you don't have to pay anything until you are invited to submit your full IEC visa application.